A Perturbed DCA for Computing d-Stationary Points of Nonsmooth DC Programs: Introduction

 where $\sigma>0$ is given.
 Wen et al. \cite{wen2018pdcae} further incorporated an extrapolation step into the proximal DCA to achieve possible acceleration.
 The resulting algorithm exhibits better numerical performance in some applications.

 While DCA and its variants are popular and demonstrate good practical performance in many applications, they only guarantee to converge to some \textit{critical points} in general.
 To address this issue, Pang et al.~\cite{pang2017computing} advocate for the stronger concept of \emph{directional-stationary (d-stationary) points}, where the directional derivative is nonnegative in every feasible direction, and is arguably the sharpest kind among the various stationary solutions for the DC programs.
 One can refer to \cite{pang2017computing, cui2021modern} and the references therein for a more detailed discussion.
-Moreover, they proposed a novel revised DCA \cite{pang2017computing} shown in Algorithm~\ref{alg:Pang} to compute d-stationary points of the nonsmooth DC programs \eqref{eq:dc_general} by developing the \textit{$\epsilon$-active index set}.
-In particular, at each iteration $k$, instead of solving a single subproblem in DCA, the revised algorithm will solve all strongly convex linearized subproblems with proximal term \eqref{eq: subproblem_pang} identified by an $\epsilon$-active index set \eqref{eq: epsilon-activeset}, and update $x^{k+1}$ by selecting the best one with smallest ``proximal objective value''.
-Such an $\epsilon$-active set can identify all active pieces at the cluster point, which can contribute to guaranteeing a subsequential convergence to a d-stationary point of the nonsmooth DC programming problem \eqref{eq:dc_general}.
+Moreover, they proposed a novel revised DCA \cite[Alg.~1]{pang2017computing} shown in Algorithm~\ref{alg:Pang} to compute d-stationary points of the nonsmooth DC programs \eqref{eq:dc_general} by developing the \textit{relaxed active index set}.
+In particular, at each iteration $k$, instead of solving a single subproblem in DCA, the revised algorithm will solve all strongly convex linearized subproblems with proximal term~\eqref{eq: subproblem_pang} identified by an $\epsilon$-active index set~\eqref{eq: epsilon-activeset}, and update $x^{k+1}$ by selecting the best one with smallest ``proximal objective value''.
+Such an $\epsilon$-active index set can identify all active pieces at the cluster point, which can contribute to guaranteeing a subsequential convergence to a d-stationary point of the nonsmooth DC programming problem~\eqref{eq:dc_general}.
 However, the computational cost for a one-step update could be expensive or even prohibitive for large-scale problems.
-On the one hand, identifying the $\epsilon$-active set is not easy in general for large-scale problems.
-On the other hand, when the $\epsilon$-active set $\mathcal{M}_\epsilon(x^k)$ is large, it requires solving multiple large-scale subproblems.
-To mitigate the computational challenge, Pang et al. \cite{pang2017computing} also proposed a randomized variant (in \cite[Sec.
-5.2]{pang2017computing}) that selects a single index from $\mathcal{M}_\epsilon(x^k)$ per iteration and solves the corresponding subproblem.
-Moreover, a safeguard strategy of \textit{sufficient decrease condition} is included in their randomized algorithm to ensure the almost sure convergence to a d-stationary point of \eqref{eq:dc_general}.
-The existence of the safeguard strategy may reject many candidate updates due to their violation of the {sufficient decrease condition}, potentially largely increasing the total number of subproblems to be solved.
-While numerous enhanced versions of Algorithm \ref{alg:Pang} have been proposed and successfully computed d-stationary points across various scenarios (e.g., \cite{pang2018decomposition,zhang2023data,cui2018composite,sun2024hybrid,lu2019enhanced}), they indeed depend on the $\epsilon$-active index set technique, which remains computationally expensive for solving large-scale problems.
-Therefore, designing a new algorithm that can balance the tradeoff between the theoretical sharpness and the computational efficiency for solving large-scale nonsmooth DC problem \eqref{eq:dc_general} is highly desirable.
+On the one hand, identifying the $\epsilon$-active index set is not easy in general for large-scale problems.
+On the other hand, when the $\epsilon$-active index set $\mathcal{M}_\epsilon(x^k)$ is large, it requires solving multiple large-scale subproblems.
+To mitigate the computational challenge, randomized active-index methods were developed in \cite[Sec.~5.2]{pang2017computing} {and \cite[Alg.~2]{van2019non}}, which randomly select a single index from $\mathcal{M}_\epsilon(x^k)$ per iteration and solve the corresponding subproblem.
+Moreover, a safeguard strategy of \textit{sufficient-decrease condition} is included to ensure the almost sure convergence to a d-stationary point of~\eqref{eq:dc_general}.
+When $\mc M_\epsilon(x^k)$ is large but only a few indices yield candidates satisfying this condition, a random draw has a low probability of selecting such an index.
+The resulting inefficient sampling can lead to many rejected candidates and substantially increase the total number of subproblems to be solved.